LegoLele/SciPy-Project/README.md

 ## **Scientific Programming in Python - Chat Analyzer**

-### The project is designed to analyze WhatsApp/Telegram chat.
+### The project is designed to analyze WhatsApp chat.

 -
 -